 What are the accommodations like?
 How's the food?Lodging may be dormitory-style, may be double or triple-rooms, or may be cabins, with either private bath, bath down the hall, or separate bath house.

-Meals are served family-style, and are famously hearty and awesome!
+Meals are served buffet and family-style, and are famously hearty and awesome!
 We do our best to accommodate special dietary needs, with prior notice.
+Please have all participants with special dietary needs complete this dietary form 2 weeks prior to your arrival at camp.
 Participants can also buy snacks and pop at the Trading Post each evening.

-Will there be cell phone reception or internet access?Cell phone reception is marginal at Camp Lutherhaven and disappears entirely 25 miles before you even get to Shoshone Base Camp, so let participants, adults and parent's know!
+Will there be cell phone reception or internet access?Cell phone reception is marginal at Camp Lutherhaven and disappears entirely 25 miles before you even get to Shoshone Mountain Retreat, so let participants, adults and parent's know!
 Shoshone has a public phone that uses calling cards only, so come with a calling card in your pocket if you need to call home!

 Welcome to an unplugged week!
-There is no internet access available at Shoshone Base Camp and limited access at Camp Lutherhaven with a $5 usage fee for guests.
+There is no internet access available at Shoshone Mountain Retreat and limited access at Camp Lutherhaven with a $5 usage fee for guests.